The Story of MSENGENI Community

 Twelve-year-old Alberto* grew up alongside 15 children, his father and his 4 wives, and 2 grandmothers.
 Having a large family means having many mouths to feed, and the challenge to find enough food for everyone is unattainable.
 Alberto often would not get enough food to fill his belly at home.
 Alberto and his siblings also struggle with going to school.
 They do not have uniforms and often are chased away from school and mocked because of this.
 Alberto and 2 of his siblings were first welcomed into Msengeni CBO, but recently 9 others were added and began receiving a hot, nutritious meal each day, relieving part of the burden from his grandmother’s shoulders.
 Care Workers also began visiting Alberto’s home regularly, encouraging them and bringing the love of Christ to the family.

-The Hands at Work office in Oshoek currently supports six Community Based Organisations, which exist to care for the most vulnerable in their communities.
+The Hands at Work office in Eswatini (Swaziland) currently supports four Community Based Organisations, which exist to care for the most vulnerable in their communities.
 The office provides training, networking, and encouragement to those Community Based Organisations like Msengeni.
 It also gives administrative support, including helping with funding proposals, monitoring and evaluation, bookkeeping and reporting to donors.